OPEC Cuts Supply by 2.0 (really 1.0) Million b/d in November

 Relations with the U.S. and Europe

 This step, led by Saudi Arabia, does not bode well for US-Saudi relations.
-Saudi Arabia, regardless of the market language this agreement is cloaked in, has effectively elevated its partnership with Russia and signaled its willingness to damage its relationship with the US to preserve it.
+Regardless of the market language this agreement is cloaked in, Saudi Arabia has effectively elevated its partnership with Russia and signaled its willingness to damage its relationship with the US to preserve it.
 The shift of Russian crude oil to Asia positions Russia as a competitor to Saudi Arabia and the Gulf states over market share.
 However, this competition is overstated when considering that the Arab Gulf states cover 75 percent of the Chinese crude import market.
 In the meantime, an opportunity to lift sales to Europe will present itself in the months ahead.
-European refiners will likely welcome replacement barrels, but this agreement will not endear the Gulf producers to energy starved Europe.
+European refiners will likely welcome replacement barrels, but this agreement will not endear the Gulf producers to energy-starved Europe.